fleetdm/fleet/handbook/security.md

 ## Account recovery process

-As an all-remote company, we do not have the luxury of seeing each other or being to ask for help in person.
-We require live video confirmation of someone's identity before performing recovery.

-This applies to **all Fleet company accounts**, from internal systems to SaaS accounts.
+As an all-remote company, we do not have the luxury of seeing each other or are able to ask for help in person.
+Instead, we require live video confirmation of someone's identity before performing recovery and this applies to all Fleet company accounts, from internal systems to SaaS accounts.

 | Participant | Role                                                                                                                                                 |
 | ----------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |